Nozbe/WatermelonDB/docs/Installation.md

     ```bash
     react-native link
     ```
-2. If you get linker errors when building:
+2. If you get linker errors when building, you need to add Swift support to the project:
    - Open `ios/YourAppName.xcodeproj` in Xcode
    - Right-click on **Your App Name** in the Project Navigator on the left, and click **New File…**
    - Create a single empty Swift file to the project (make sure that **Your App Name** target is selected when adding), and when Xcode asks, press **Create Bridging Header**.

+Note that Xcode 9.4 and a deployment target of at least iOS 9.0 is required (although iOS 11.0 is recommended).

 #### Manual linking

+If you don't want to use `react-native link`, you can manually link WatermelonDB's native library with your Xcode project.
+All other steps are the same.

 1. Open your project in Xcode, right click on **Libraries** in the Project Navigator on the left and click **Add Files to "Your Project Name"**.
 Look under `node_modules/@nozbe/watermelondb/native/ios` and select `WatermelonDB.xcodeproj`
 2. Go to Project settings (top item in the Project navigator on the left), select your app name under **Targets** → **Build Phases** → **Link Binary With Libraries**, and add `libWatermelonDB.a`

 For more information about linking libraries manually, [see React Native documentation](https://facebook.github.io/react-native/docs/linking-libraries-ios).

-Note that Xcode 9.4 and a deployment target of at least iOS 9.0 is required (although iOS 11.0 is recommended).

 ### Android (React Native)

-WatermelonDB requires Kotlin support.

 1. In `android/settings.gradle`, add: